Are you a proud introvert? It’s popular nowadays.

 Don’t fall into a trap of blaming yourself if something goes wrong.
 And it will.

-Even if your body language was clumsy and gawky, it might not be the reason that girl didn’t want to talk to you.
+Even if your body language was clumsy and awkward, it might not be the reason that person didn’t want to talk to you.

-Maybe she was too shy.
-Maybe her parents didn’t raise her well.
+Maybe they were too shy.
+Maybe their parents didn’t raise them well.

 And if you did something wrong, figure out what and fix it.